opencog/link-grammar/bindings/python-examples/README.md

 ### Testing the build directory
 The following is assumed:

 **$SRC_DIR** - Link Grammar source directory.

 **$BUILD_DIR** - Link Grammar build directory.

-The `make` command can be made less verbose by using the `-s` flag.

 #### Using `make`
+The tests can be run using the `make` command, as follows:
 ```
 $ cd $BUILD_DIR/bindings/python-examples
 $ make [-s] check
 ```
+The `make` command can be made less verbose by using the `-s` flag.

-The result of running testing saved in the current directory, in the file `tests.log`.
+The test results are saved in the current directory, in the file `tests.log`.

 To run the tests in the **$SRC_DIR/tests/** directory, issue `make check` directly from **$BUILD_DIR**.

 #### Manually
-To run `tests.py` manually, or to run `example.py`, you have to set the `PYTHONPATH` environment variable as follows:
+To run `tests.py` manually, or to run `example.py`, without installing the bindings, the `PYTHONPATH` environment variable must be set:
 ```
 PYTHONPATH=$SRC_DIR/bindings/python:$BUILD_DIR/bindings/python:$BUILD_DIR/bindings/python/.libs
 ```